codevilleacademy/codevilleacademy.github.com/_posts/2014-01-01-inperson-c.markdown

 <p>Detailed brochure can be found <a href="{{ "/files/Codeville-C-language-Brochure.pdf" | prepend site:baseurl }}">here</a>.
 [109 KB]</p>

-<p>This brochure contains all the information about the course, course content, faculty, practical sessions and a brief plan.</p>
+<p>This brochure contains information about the course, course content, faculty, practical sessions and a brief plan.</p>